shahirulprojects/DONT-DELETE-sushi-bites/README.md

 👉 **Responsive Design**: The application is completely responsive across all devices, employing responsive design techniques such as media queries and fluid layouts.

 all these while creating the sushi website with,
-* Navigation Bar
+* Navigation Bar.
-* Creative Hero Section
+* Creative Hero Section.
-* About Us Section
+* About Us Section.
-* Popular Food, Trending Sushi, and Drinks Sections
+* Popular Food, Trending Sushi, and Drinks Sections.
-* Newsletter Signup and Footer
+* Newsletter Signup and Footer.

 ## <a name="quick-start">🤸 Quick Start</a>